parmoli/ansible_debian_install/README.md

 DESCRIPTION

 Playbook to install debian on a disk from a live image.
 The code is very raw and only useful for educational purpose.
-Ansible was only used for readability and organisation (few Ansible modules were actually used, it's mostly used as a shell wrapper).
+Ansible was only used for readability and organisation (mostly used as a shell wrapper).

 HOW TO USE